percona/percona-server/doc/source/installation.rst

 Compiling from Source
 =====================

-You will need both the PAM headers and the MySQL 5.5 headers available on your system.
+You will need both the PAM headers and the MySQL 5.5 headers and corresponding `mysql_config` binary available on your system.

 If you are not using one of the pre-built binary packages, you will need to compile the plugin from source.
 You can either use a source tarball or the source repository.